sharawrron1/sharawrron1/README.md

 ### 🛠️ Currently working on:
 - CTF challenges (forensics, web)
-- The basics of reverse engineering
+- The *very* basics of reverse engineering
 - Understanding low-level architecture using C and assembly
 - Trying to program at the *lowest* level possible